 HardieBacker – My favorite backer board

 The other main type is what I call the “Hardie” type.
-As you may have guessed, HardieBacker is a non-aggregate based product from James Hardie.
-The same people who make a HardiePlank siding.
+HardieBacker is a non-aggregate based product from James Hardie, the same company that makes HardiePlank siding.
 Custom Building Products has their version of this, called Rhino board, but they limit it to ¼” thick and recommend it for floors and countertop installations.

 Backer board by the numbers

 HardieBoard is in between at 2.6 pounds sq ft or 39 pounds for a 3 x 5 foot sheet.
 These numbers can mean a lot when you need to carry a dozen sheets up three flights of stairs (like a project I did a few months ago).
-Where the biggest differences lie however, are in the strength departments.
-The aggregate based products are lower in both flexural strength at about 750 to 900 (psi) and in compressive strength at about 2200 to 2500 (psi).
-The “Hardie” type is more than double in both areas 1700 psi flexural and 6500 psi compressive.
-To give you an idea of how tough that is, fiberglass skinned “drywall” like DensShield is only 450-600 psi compressive.
+Where the biggest differences lie, however, are in the strength department.
+The aggregate-based products are lower in both flexural strength at about 750 to 900 (psi) and in compressive strength at about 2200 to 2500 (psi).
+The “Hardie” type is more than double in both areas: 1700 psi flexural and 6500 psi compressive.
+To give you an idea of how tough that is, fiberglass-skinned “drywall” like DensShield is only 450-600 psi compressive.

 What backer board I use and why

 For normal shower installs, I prefer the HardieBoard hands down.
-The primary reason has to do with the ease of cutting and lack of the “crumbly” aggregate.
-HardieBoard’s “grain” is very fine and does not release the fine gravel like particles the other aggregate type products do.
+The primary reason is the ease of cutting and lack of crumbly aggregate.
+HardieBoard’s “grain” is very fine and does not release the fine gravel-like particles the other aggregate type products do.
 You can score this for cuts, but I use a thin diamond dry cutting blade in my grinder.
 It makes more dust this way, but it is fast and leaves a very clean edge.
 (Breathing this dust is bad, so cut outdoors and use a dust mask.)
 The lack of aggregate in the “Hardie” types reduces the chance of gouging a new acrylic or shinny new enameled tub.

 Kevin Stevens writes for Networx.com.